-The purpose of this statement is to give clarity to the way that the two corporations sole, the Police and Crime Commissioner and Chief Constable, will be governed both jointly and separately, to do business in the right way, for the right reason at the right time and ensure efficiency, effectiveness and value for money.
+The purpose of this statement is to give clarity to the way that the two corporations sole, the Police, Fire and Crime Commissioner and Chief Constable, will be governed both jointly and separately, to do business in the right way, for the right reason at the right time.
+There is a separate Code of Corporate Governance for the Fire and Rescue Authority which sets out how the PFCC will govern that Corporations Sole.